bhavesh0009/RocketStrategy/README.md

 The `config.yaml` file contains various settings and parameters for the stock screener.
 You can modify these values according to your requirements.
 Here are the key configuration options:

 - `threshold_positive`: The threshold percentage for identifying stocks with positive returns.
+Currently set to: 4.7
 - `threshold_negative`: The threshold percentage for identifying stocks with negative returns.
+Currently set to: -4.7
 - `target_time`: The target time to start scanning for potential trades.
+Currently set to: '09:14:00'
+- `order_execution_time`: The time at which the orders should be executed.
+Currently set to: '09:15:00'
+- `share_price_min_threshold`: The minimum price for share to considered.
+Currently set to: 50
+- `share_price_max_threshold`: The maximum price for share to considered.
+Currently set to: 3000
+- `stop_loss`: The stop loss percentage for trades.
+Currently set to: 0.01
+- `target1`: The first target percentage for trades.
+Currently set to: 0.005
+- `target2`: The second target percentage for trades.
+Currently set to: 0.075
+- `target3`: The third target percentage for trades.
+Currently set to: 0.01
-- `starting_capital`: The initial amount of capital available for trading.
+- `capital`: The initial amount of capital available for trading.
+Currently set to: 1000
+- `buffer_entry`: The buffer percentage for entry prices.
+Currently set to: 0.001
+- `buffer_trigger`: The buffer percentage for trigger prices.
+Currently set to: 0.05

+You can update these values in the `config.yaml` file based on your requirements.

 ## Results